 After a few family trips under our belt, we have some clear favourite baby and toddler and travel essentials which may come in handy for other families too.

 I have never travelled light pre-baby O, and it seems that now that we travel as a family of 3, some things never change!
-Jokes aside, we are trying to keep all the gear we need to travel with to a minimum and here are some of the baby and toddler travel essentials we have purchased and loved, suitable from 6 months to 28 months (where we are now).
+Jokes aside, we are trying to keep all the gear we need to travel with to a minimum and here are some of the baby and toddler travel essentials we have purchased and loved.

 Babyzen Yoyo 2

 We love our Yoyo and if we didn’t live in a semi rural location, we would exclusively use this stroller every day (we do, except when we go for country walks) and not just for travelling.
 It is sturdy, it ‘drives’ beautifully, it it light and super compact and you can choose whichever colour pack you’d like.

 From a travel perspective, it folds and you can store it on the overhead luggage compartment on any plane – and this makes it perfect.

 Ours is the Air France Blue (I hadn’t realised Babyzen was a French company and Air France ‘grabbed’ this colour as their exclusive.
 Ours has only flown British Airways so far 🙂